 All the info you need!

 Looking for information about the Susquehanna Riverlands during your visit?
-Stop in at one of our three Visitor Centers!
+Stop in at one of our Visitor Centers!

 Columbia Crossing River Trails Center

 Located in Columbia River Park along the Susquehanna River, Columbia Crossing is the primary visitor information and education center for exploring the Susquehanna Riverlands.
 The facility offers exhibits, programs, picnic pavilion and public restrooms.
 Columbia Crossing is also the southern trailhead for the Northwest Lancaster County River Trail.
-The center is managed by Susquehanna Heritage for the Borough of Columbia.
+The center is managed by Susquehanna National Heritage Area for the Borough of Columbia.

 Zimmerman Center for Heritage